 UTSA, now more than ever, is looking to toughen up mentally.

-“It’s a perfect week for [mental toughness],” said Traylor.
+“It’s a perfect week for [mental toughness],” UTSA head coach Jeff Traylor said.
 “We’ve got to embrace all of this.
 You’ve got to find the good somehow in all of this.
 Coach [Nick] Graham — to the team today — did a fantastic job talking about embracing challenges and celebrating small victories.”

-During the low points of a season, you’ll often hear coaches preach the value of embracing adversity.
+During the low points of a season, coaches often preach the value of embracing adversity.

-Traylor’s group has bought into that message, and whether or not the Roadrunner faithful believe the team can turn things around, UTSA remains optimistic.
+Traylor’s group is hearing that message loud and clear.
+Whether or not Roadrunner fans believe the team can turn their season around, the football team remains optimistic.

-“We’re still the same locker room,” said UTSA wide receiver Chris Carpenter.
+“We’re still the same locker room,” UTSA wide receiver Chris Carpenter said.
 “We still have a positive mindset.
 It’s just guys are just frustrated, and it’s overwhelming because we know the potential of our team, and we know we have the talent to do what it takes to win.
 So, it’s just frustrating.”

-“I’d say optimistic for real,” Robinson said of how UTSA is feeling right now.
+“I’d say optimistic, for real,” Robinson said.
 “Definitely disappointed record-wise, but just optimistic for the future because we still have yet to play our best game [as a team].
-I know that at some point, it’s going to have to come out during the season.
+I know that, at some point, it’s going to have to come out during the season.
 We’re optimistic that is going to happen.
 That just starts with attacking each day like it’s your last.”

 UTSA also acknowledges how injuries have held the offense back.
 Wide receivers De’Corian Clark and Jaren Randle are still rehabbing knee and leg injuries, respectively.